 Aspects of the Art

-inside, joe (link), 2001, .06”H x 2.06”W x 3.5”D (cor-ten steel, wire) is located inside those windows above Joe at The Pulitzer Foundation for the Arts.
-This small, site-specific piece not only refers (or links) to the inside of Richard Serra’s wonderful Joe sculpture (deep beyond the cor-ten rust, the inner metal), but also to Joe Pulitzer’s love of art (his inside) which is fully shown in the foundation for the arts that he and Emily created together.
+inside, joe (link), 2001, .06”H x 2.06”W x 3.5”D (cor-ten steel, wire) is located inside those windows above Joe at the Pulitzer Arts Foundation.
+This small, site-specific piece not only refers (or links) to the inside of Richard Serra’s wonderful Joe sculpture (deep beyond the cor-ten rust, the inner metal), but also to Joe Pulitzer’s love of art (his inside) which is fully shown in the arts foundation, that he and Emily created together.

 Cross Shadow, 2007, 22’H x 15’W x 10’D (stainless steel, light, shadow) is a site-specific crucifixion feature that was commissioned by the Catholic Church (Chicago).
 It’s location is a circular garden columbarium with 5’ foot high walls, that allows the sculpture to cast cross shadows on the loved ones’ niches throughout the days and years.
 Rich symbolism relating to the Holy Trinity was achieved in the sculpture’s minimal design.

 Gig (memories on walls), 2000, 40”H x 120”W x 12”D (computer hard drives, silicon wafers) is displayed at Washington University’s Des Lee Gallery and art-loft living facility in downtown Saint Louis.
 This piece employs one of the most basic elements of art, that of putting memories on walls...man has been doing that since the beginning of time…it is art.
 Here the artist does it at the dawn of the 21st century...the early part of the digital revolution.
-“These are old corporate memories (IBM mainframe)…a gigabyte, weighing approximately 400 lbs.”.
+“These are corporate memories (mainframe)…a single gigabyte, weighing almost 400 lbs.”.

-Note: The silicon wafer (the microchip surface) is the physical place…the exact location and surface where we are now being completely transformed…a transformation that is having dramatic societal implications...as we all know, “The digital revolution is changing everything!”
+Note: The silicon wafer (a microchip’s foundational layer) is the physical place…the exact location and surface where we are now being completely transformed…a transformation that is having dramatic societal implications...as we all know, “The digital revolution is changing everything!”
+The microchip (or integrated circuit) is the engine driving the digital age.

 Wi-Fi, 2002, 48”H x 115”W x 3.5”D (computer chip silicon wafers, aerials) is similar to Wireless in that it also attempts to give physicality to the omnipresent yet ethereal digital networks, which surround us all today.
 Wi-Fi (wireless fidelity) and cellular devices are basically just silicon chips, aerials and power.
 Note: The number of nodes (units) varies from installation to installation.
 “Like notes in the air...the ones and zeros of binary code.”

-Blackwhite, 2006, 19.5”H x 69”W x 4.5”D (stainless steel, inflatable roho) black & white, light & dark, occur often in Dotzler’s work…maybe it comes from the conclusions he has reached about our overall state of affairs (consider Orwell’s “1984” and the aim of Newspeak).
-The dark side of this artwork puffs up, just like the dark side in the real world.
+Blackwhite, 2006, 19.5”H x 69”W x 4.5”D (stainless steel, inflatable roho) black & white, light & dark, occur often in Dotzler’s work…maybe it comes from the conclusions he has reached about our overall state of affairs (also consider the aim of Orwell’s Newspeak).
+The dark side of this artwork puffs up, just like the dark side in the real world (i.e. the Iraq “war”, U.S.A. torture & blatant deadly lies).
 It uses (inflatable) roho, a tech material known to those physically challenged.
-“Blackwhite” was exhibited at The Paraquad Show in St. Louis (2006), an organization that supports the physically challenged (many, due to the dark side’s imperialistic wars...also see BushCo).
+“Blackwhite” was exhibited at The Paraquad Show in St. Louis, an organization that supports the physically challenged (many, due to our imperialistic wars...also see this).
 This piece offers depth and a cool elegance, while also being playful and interactive at the same time.

-telco, 2002, wireless world, 2001*, router, 2002, dimensions variable, (aerials, stainless steel, glass) are small “inter-actives” relating again to the communications revolution.
-They whisper of its ominous side...the omnipresent eyes of the corporate-government surveillance state (also here) and the ghastly tech panopticon that is now in place and operational.
-These works of art can dramatically change size and form.
+telco, 2002wireless world, 2001*router, 2002, dimensions variable, (aerials, stainless steel, glass) are small “inter-actives” relating again to the communications revolution.
+They whisper of its ominous side...the omnipresent eyes of the corporate-government surveillance state and the ghastly hi-tech panopticon that is now fully in place and storing everything we do.
+(A panopticon -- literally “all-seeing” in the Greek -- is a prison where the guards can watch the prisoners without the latter knowing when they are doing it.) .
+These works can dramatically change size and form.

-* Made for Adam Aronson.
-Presented in a special Zero case w/ component pouches.
+* Adam Aronson Collection.
+Presented in a special Zero Case w/ component pouches.

-constant war (article - video) is a protest piece Dotzler exhibited at Paraquad, an organization that offers support for paraplegics in the community.
-Spinal column injuries are prevalent among those served by Paraquad. constant war, is a mobius strip (or infinite loop) which allows for wall or surface installation with a shape that is flexible and interactive. vicious circles (a series), refers to the circular reasoning of politics and war.
+Reload (article - consider this too) are protest pieces Dotzler exhibited at Paraquad, an organization that offers support for paraplegics (and injured veterans) in the community.
+Spinal column injuries are prevalent among those served by Paraquad.
+One is a mobius strip (infinite loop) which allows for wall or surface installation with a shape that is flexible and interactive. vicious circle refers to the circular reasoning in politics and war.
+See: World Beyond War

 "This artwork contemplates contemporary nomenclature,